 Do you feel like you say “no” all day long to your kids?
 It doesn’t matter if our children are toddlers or teens, we can develop the tendency to use “no” as a knee-jerk reaction.
 As a result, the word becomes watered down and ineffective (or, in the case of toddlers, used against us!).
-Here is a list of alternatives that can help you break the “no” habit.
+Here are some alternatives to saying no.

 - “Please stop” (use a raised palm as a sign for pre-talker).
 This should always be accompanied by an action.